This rustic DIY wood bead garland took only a few minutes to put together and can be used in so many different ways in your home decor.

 I knew just where I wanted to put it.
 Hanging on the mantle with some faux garland I made (that I’ll share this week, too!).
 It’s a simple, farmhouse look.

 Have you started decorating for Christmas?
 Or still hanging on to fall?
+This DIY wood bead garland is the perfect baby step to start getting your home in the Christmas spirit.

 I can’t wait for the next few weeks!
 Christmas is my favorite time of the year and I’m going to be smothering you with Christmas cheer.
 Be prepared 😉